jnozzi/cocoadev.com/SiteContent/General/WhenCanWeStartDiscussingTheNewStuffFromWWDC.markdown

 ----

 Any chance apple will fix dyld to let it unload libraries?
-It seems to me like basic functionality for ''any'' OS.
-Windows does it, [[BeOS]] did it, linux does it. -- [[ShamylZakariya]]
+It seems to me like basic functionality for *any* OS.
+Windows does it, General/BeOS did it, linux does it. -- General/ShamylZakariya